typohnebild/numpy-vs-mir/README.md

 |  ![](graphs/multigridnumba_flops.png?raw=true)  |  ![](graphs/multigridnumba_time.png?raw=true)  |
 | ![](graphs/multigridnonumba_flops.png?raw=true) | ![](graphs/multigridnonumba_time.png?raw=true) |

-We split up the figures in different groups, the upper to pictures show the curves for the benchmarks that are accelerated with Numba, the lower ones are the that do not use Numba.
+We split up the figures in different groups, the upper two pictures show the curves for the benchmarks that are accelerated with Numba, the lower ones are without Numba.
-What in all benchmarks stands out, is that there is no big difference visible between single and multithreaded version.
-This might be an effect of the relative small array sizes, but we did not actively parallelized the code and only set the allowed threads through the environment variables.
+What stands out in all benchmarks, is that there is no big difference visible between single and multithreaded versions.
+This might be an effect of the relative small array sizes.
+We did not actively parallelized the code and only set the allowed threads through the environment variables.
-When Numba is used there is no big difference between the Intel Python distribution, that used the Intel MKL and the "plain" Python version accelerated with Openblas.
+When Numba is used, there is no big difference between the Intel Python distribution, that uses the Intel MKL and the "plain" Python version accelerated with Openblas.
 In the runs where Numba was not used, the Intel version is outperformed by the Openblas version.
-One aspect that possibly plays into it is the relative old NumPy version that is used in the Intel Python distribution.
+One aspect that possibly plays into is the relatively old NumPy version that is used in the Intel Python distribution.
-The steps that are visible in right figures with some bigger jumps in the used time occurs at this sizes more cycles are need to reach the stop criteria (see [table](#table-multigrid-cycles) below).
+The stepwise time curve is caused by more cycles needed to reach the stop criteria for the corresponding problem size (see [table](#table-multigrid-cycles) below).
-This bigger jumps in the need time are also visible in the ups and downs in the FLOP/s figures.
+This bigger jumps in the needed time are also visible in the ups and downs in the FLOP/s figures.

 ### Benchmarks combined